Posting Date: August 19, 2020

 The Canadian Mental Health York Region and South Simcoe branch (CMHA-YRSS) is continuing to provide much-needed mental health services.
 As an organization, we are protecting our staff through supporting either working from home, or physical distancing, and other public health directives for essential services staff working on-site.
 Rest assured that your well-being is our top priority and we have appropriate health and safety measures in place at each stage of the recruiting process and throughout our operations.

-As we continue to grow our team, we are looking for a Case Manager to join our passionate, dedicated, and “BRAVE” team!
-If you are a collaborative, innovative individual who is interested in offering intensive case management for seniors aged 65 and older with a serious mental illness and age related issues, then this role is for you!
-If you are interested in bringing your experience to an innovative, award winning organization that is continuing to grow and expand, please continue to read further.
+As we continue to grow our team, we are looking for a Peer Support Specialist for our Home Now Program, which is part of our agency’s Housing First Program, to join our passionate, dedicated, and “BRAVE” team!
+If you are you are an individual who has personally experienced mental health and/or addictions and homelessness, have recovered, received professional peer support training, and are ready to help others who have or are currently going through similar challenges to what you experienced in York Region and South Simcoe, then this role is for you!
+If you are interested in bringing your experience to an innovative, award winning organization that is continuing to grow and expand and you would love to work on this stellar multidisciplinary team to help people in their moments of need, please continue to read further.

 Closing Date: September 2, 2020

 Location: In accordance with current public health directives, training will be available both remotely (i.e., via teleconference and videoconferencing technologies) as well as onsite while respecting physical distancing.
 During the current COVID-19 outbreak, work can be completed primarily from home with equipment provided by CMHA.
-Once public health directives are lifted, the Case Manager will be working primarily in our Aurora Office (15150 Yonge Street, Aurora, ON L4G 1M2) and will be required to travel within York Region & South Simcoe.
+Once public health directives are lifted, the Peer Support Specialist will be working primarily in our Aurora Office (15150 Yonge Street, Aurora, ON L4G 1M2) and will be required to travel within York Region & South Simcoe.

 In addition to compliance with all organizational policies and procedures, the incumbent is also expected to behave ethically, demonstrate competence in effective communication and team building, demonstrate effectiveness in working in a collaborative environment, and demonstrate confidence in decision-making and in building relationships.

-• A degree or diploma in the health or social services.
+• A degree or diploma in the health or social services, or a related discipline

 • Knowledge of the Ontario Mental Health Act, mental health reform principles, the Substitute Decisions Act, the Health Care Consent Act and PHIPA requirements

-• A valid Canadian Full G driver’s license, a minimum $1,000,000 third party liability insurance and proof that insurance covers use of personal vehicle to transport clients
+• A valid Canadian driver’s license, a minimum $1,000,000 third party liability insurance and proof that insurance covers use of personal vehicle to transport clients

-• A satisfactory Vulnerable Sector Screening (Police Check)
+• A satisfactory and current Vulnerable Sector Screening

 The statements above are intended to describe the general nature and level of work being performed by an individual assigned to the job.
 This information is not constructed to be an exhaustive list of responsibilities, duties and skills required of personnel in the job.

-This position reports to and is supervised by the Manager, People and Teams and currently supports CMHA’s Geriatric Case Management Program.
+This position reports to and is supervised by the Manager, People and Teams, Home Now Program.

 Why work for CMHA York Region?